Future Payment Plans

 The status of a plan can vary:

-- Active – A plan has an “Active” only if the Finalize and Pay step was completed (the Process Card And Finalize Plan button was clicked).
+• Active – A plan has an “Active” only if the Finalize and Pay step was completed (the Process Card And Finalize Plan button was clicked).

-- Creation In Progress – A plan has a “Creation In Progress” status only if the plan details in the Review Plan step were saved (the Save Plan Details button was clicked) but the Finalize and Pay step was not completed.
+• Creation In Progress – A plan has a “Creation In Progress” status only if the plan details in the Review Plan step were saved (the Save Plan Details button was clicked) but the Finalize and Pay step was not completed.

-To view/edit a future due payment plan
+Viewing or editing a future payment plan

 1. On the Ledger page, click Future Payment Plan.

-2. If the patient has multiple future due payment plans (or if the account has multiple, and you are viewing the guarantor’s ledger), select one, and then click Confirm.
+2. If the patient has multiple future payment plans (or if the account has multiple, and you are viewing the guarantor’s ledger), select one, and then click Confirm.

 3. View information on each tab.
 If you need to make changes, click Edit Plan, make the necessary changes on the applicable tabs, and then click Save.